(725 ILCS 5/109-1)

 before a judge, a charge

-(a-5) A person charged with an offense shall be allowed counsel at the hearing at which bail is determined under Article 110 of this Code.
-If the defendant desires counsel for his or her initial appearance but is unable to obtain counsel, the court shall appoint a public defender or licensed attorney at law of this State to represent him or her for purposes of that hearing.
+(a-5) A person charged with an offense shall be allowed counsel at the hearing at which pretrial release is determined under Article 110 of this Code.
+If the defendant desires counsel for his or her initial appearance but is unable to obtain counsel, the court shall appoint a public defender or licensed attorney at law of this State to represent him or her.

 and shall provide him with a copy of the charge;